secure-software-engineering/opcua-scanner/README.md

 A configuration file can be passed as a command line parameter.
 There is no need to pass a file, unless you differ from the default options.
 All options have default values, which are the same as in default_config.txt.
+The default for ipRanges is applying a cidr suffix of /29 to all own IPv4 addresses.

  Configuration options for starting the scanner include:
 - <code>writeActivated</code> Whether the client should try write to the server.
 Beware of the potential consequences for running servers
 - <code>deleteActivated</code> Whether the client should try delete from the server.
 Beware of the potential consequences for running servers
-- <code>cidrSuffix</code> The CIDR-Suffix of the subnet to scan, i.e., fixed bits of the IP from start on.
-Used to determine the size of the subnet.
-The larger the suffix, the smaller the part of the subnet that will be scanned.
 - <code>port</code> The port to scan on.
 - <code>outputFileName</code> The file name of the csv file to produce.
     This should not include the file extension.
-- <code>ipAddresses</code> The ip addresses (or hostnames) which to use as a base for the CIDR-Suffix
+- <code>ipRanges</code> The ip addresses to scan, seperated by commas.
+    Can be either:
+    - A hostname
+    - A single IP address
+    - An IP address with a CIDR Suffix (such as 127.0.0.1/29).
+Hint:
+    CIDR Suffix = Fixed bits of the IP from start on.
+Used to determine the size of the subnet.
+The larger the suffix, the smaller the part of the subnet that will be scanned.
+    - Or an IP range, for example 127.0.0.1-20 will scan ip addresses 127.0.0.1 through 127.0.0.20.
+Only the block of the ip addresses the last dot can be configured.
+If larger ranges should be scanned, this can be done by listing multiple ranges.

 More reasonable configuration options could be:
 - a file containing (additional?) credentials to test